alexgusevski/Anemll-Backend-WebUI/README.md

 ### This project provides a FastAPI backend that sits completely on top of the original Anemll repo with no modifications to the original code.
 It uses the Anemll chat.py file to serve the model with a streaming /chat endpoint, and a lightweight Vite/React frontend that has basic chat and conversation history management in the frontend, although the backend does not support multi-turn conversations yet.

+This repo does not have OpenAI API compatible endpoints, and therefore only works in this provided frontend with limited features.
+See the note at the top.

 ## Prerequisites